 The Teddybear Chola cactus has short, sharp spines arranged in clusters around the stem.
-Each cluster has 7 – 15 spines.
+Each cluster has 7-15 spines.
 These clusters cast shades to protect the cactus from the intense heat.
-The spines are pale yellow in color.
+As a result, the spines are pale yellow.

-Old Man Prickly Pear Cactus has spines that are 1 – 7 inches long and are white or pale yellow in color.
-The short spines are thick, and the long spines on the mature cactus are thin, hair-like and shadows the cactus from the harsh sun.
+Grizzly Bear cactus has spines 1-7 inches long and are white or pale yellow.
+The short spines are thick, and the long spines on the mature cactus are thin, hair-like, and shadows the cactus from the harsh sun.

 © 2016 Nithya Venkat